Official Cohort Default Rates for Schools

 A cohort default rate is the percentage of a school's borrowers who enter repayment on certain Federal Family Education Loan (FFEL) Program or William D. Ford Federal Direct Loan (Direct Loan) Program loans during a particular federal fiscal year (FY), October 1st to September 30th, and default or meet other specified conditions prior to the end of the second following fiscal year.
 Please refer to the Cohort Default Rate Guide for a more in-depth description of cohort default rates and how the rates are calculated.

-The U.S Department of Education releases official cohort default rates once per year.
-The FY 2009 official 3-year cohort default rates, the first official 3-year cohort default rates available, were delivered to both domestic and foreign schools on September 24, 2012, electronically via the eCDR process.
+The U.S. Department of Education releases official cohort default rates once per year.
+The FY 2018 official cohort default rates were delivered to both domestic and foreign schools on September 27th, 2021, electronically via the eCDR process.
 All schools must enroll in eCDR to receive cohort default rate notification.
 Schools may check their eCDR enrollment online or by calling CPS/SAIG Technical Support at 800-330-5947.

 Important Note: Some schools have a small number of borrowers entering repayment.
 At other schools only a small portion of the student body takes out student loans.
 In such cases, the cohort default rate should be interpreted with caution as these rates may not be reflective of the entire school population.

 You may search this database for one school or many schools by OPEID (Office of Postsecondary Education Identification Number), school name, city/state, institution type, or eligibility status.
 Note: A school must have had at least one borrower in repayment for any of the years for which a cohort default rate was calculated to be found in this database.

 - Historically Black Colleges and Universities Fact Sheet.

 - Official FY 2016 Schools Subject to Potential Sanctions Appeal Status Report PDF file | Excel file.
 (The FY 2017 report will be provided at a later time.)